We Go The Extra Distance For Our Clients

-Mr. Ashenden and the team at Ashenden & Associates, P.C., have recovered millions of dollars for their clients in Georgia, including the counties of Clayton, DeKalb, Fulton, Cobb, Bartow, Bibb, Carroll, Cherokee, Coweta, Douglas, Gwinnett, Hall, Henry, Rockdale and many others.
-Tom Ashenden alone has over three decades of experience representing injured victims of negligence.
-Please read below to learn more about our recent case results in the areas of trucking accidents, premises liability, auto accidents, workers’ compensation and more.
+Case ResultsTom Ashenden and our team at Ashenden & Associates, P.C., have recovered millions of dollars for our clients in Georgia, including in the counties of Clayton, DeKalb, Fulton, Cobb, Bartow, Bibb, Carroll, Cherokee, Coweta, Douglas, Gwinnett, Hall, Henry, Rockdale and many others.
+Our attorneys have more than five decades of experience representing injured victims of negligence.
+Please read below to learn more about our recent case results in the areas of truck accidents, premises liability, motor vehicle accidents, workers’ compensation and more.
 Contact our firm for a free consultation on your personal injury case.

 Recent Case Results